Private market investing gains traction among family offices, UHNIs in India

 Private market investing gains traction among family offices, UHNIs in India4 min read .
-Updated: 14 Apr 2022, 10:54 PM IST
+14 Apr 2022

 - Private equity investing is about providing capital to companies, at an early stage